 Dressing Your Baby for Cold Weather Camping

-Now that you have a baby camping sleeping bag, rather than sharing your own sleeping bag, you need to consider what your baby will wear to sleep.
+Now that you have a baby camping sleeping bag, you need to consider what your baby will wear to sleep.
 This will be dependent on the overnight temperature and also what the temperature will be in the evening when your baby is going to sleep.

 This can be a challenge camping with babies in places where the daily highs are quite warm but the overnight lows make for chilly nights.
 You want to make sure your baby is not overheating and not sweating, which can lead to getting cold.